springernature/frontend-toolkits/toolkits/global/packages/global-author-list/README.md

 authorLists(/* options */);
 ```

-For more flexibility you can use the `authorList()` function directly:
+For more flexibility you can target an individual author list by using the `authorList()` function directly:

 ```javascript
 import {authorList} from '@springernature/global-author-list/js/author-list';